CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 3: prepare your raw data

 There are a number of ways you may have your raw data structured, depending on sequencing platform (e.g., Illumina vs Ion Torrent) and sequencing approach (e.g., single-end vs paired-end), and any pre-processing steps that have been performed by sequenencing facilities (e.g., joined paired ends, barcodes in fastq header, etc).
-Check out the [QIIME info page](https://docs.qiime2.org/2018.2/tutorials/importing/)
+Check out the [QIIME info page](https://docs.qiime2.org/2018.2/tutorials/importing/), or consult with someone in our lab for help in preparing your data.

-Move your fastq files and your barcode file (if data is not already demultiplexed) to your working directory
+Move your fastq files and your barcode file (if data is not already demultiplexed) to your working directory on the server.

-create an artifact of your data
+create an artifact of your data:

 ```
 qiime tools import \
   --type EMPSingleEndSequences \